Length Generalization Bounds for Transformers: Introduction

+Empirical studies have found that length generalization in transformers can vary from problem to problem \citep{zhou2024what} through mechanisms that remain unclear.
 Theoretical work has begun to provide some characterizations of the formal languages which transformers length-generalize on.
-These characterizations are largely based on the expressivity of $\mathsf{RASP}$, a programming language which was designed to capture the expressive power of transformers \citep{pmlr-v139-weiss21a}. \Citet{zhou2024what} conjectured that transformers would length-generalize on a language if and only if it had a short solution in the $\mathsf{RASP}$ variant $\mathsf{RASP}$-l, and provided empirical evidence to support this claim.
-Later, \citet{huang2024formalframeworkunderstandinglength} formalized this conjecture using $\CRASP$, a $\mathsf{RASP}$ variant expressively equivalent to transformers with fixed precision outside of attention \citep{yang2025kneedeep}. \citeauthor{huang2024formalframeworkunderstandinglength} proved that transformers are guaranteed to length-generalize on languages which had a $\CRASP$ program, under an idealized inference procedure.
-However, as pointed out by \citet{chen2025nonasymptotic}, the results of \citeauthor{huang2024formalframeworkunderstandinglength} only guarantee learnability \emph{in the limit} \citep{Gold67}, that is, without providing any quantitative bounds on the training resources needed to learn a given language.
+These characterizations are largely based on the expressivity of $\mathsf{RASP}$, a programming language which was designed to capture the expressive power of transformers \citep{pmlr-v139-weiss21a}. \Citet{zhou2024what} conjectured that transformers would length-generalize on a language if and only if it had a short solution in the $\mathsf{RASP}$ variant $\mathsf{RASP\text{-}L}$, and provided empirical evidence to support this claim.
+Later, \citet{huang2024formalframeworkunderstandinglength} formalized this conjecture by proving that transformers are guaranteed to length-generalize under an idealized inference procedure for exactly those languages which are definable in $\CRASP$, a $\mathsf{RASP}$ variant expressively equivalent to transformers with fixed precision outside of attention \citep{yang2025kneedeep}.
+However, as pointed out by \citet{chen2025nonasymptotic}, the results of \citeauthor{huang2024formalframeworkunderstandinglength}~only guarantee learnability \emph{in the limit} \citep{Gold67}, that is, without providing any quantitative bounds on the training resources needed to learn a given language.

-For an example of how quantitative bounds lead to real-world impacts, we can look at scaling laws for language models.
-Language models are known to reliably follow scaling laws, which are quantitative equations that describe how the test loss of a model relates to the size of the model and the training data \citep{kaplan2020scalinglawsneurallanguage}.
-These laws can be used to derive the optimal model size and dataset size to minimize loss, given a fixed compute budget \citep{hoffmann2022an}.
-As an instance of their practical usage, \citet{mckenna2025scalinglawsdifferentiallyprivate} used scaling laws to optimally train the (at time of publication) most capable differentially private language model.